thien/AISearch/paper.md

 ## Path Generation

-Several methods of Path generation are deduced, which may play a big factor in the quality of the tours.

 ### Random Generation

 At the first generation, each member of the population is generated randomly; such that each member has a random sort of a numbers which represent the tours.
 A tour-length is generated based on tour.
 Issues related to this may include: